Museum exhibit representing annual training plan

 These training plans are for current employees and will generally be part of a regular performance review or an employee development plan.

-The following employee development plan templates can help you get started:
+The following employee development plan examples can help you get started:

 Collaborative learning and annual training plans

-360Learning will gear up your L&D practice by leveraging AI-powered tools to ramp up your upskilling and reskilling training activities, automating your routine tasks with a few clicks, and empowering your internal experts to collaborate with your team to create impactful training programs at pace.
+360Learning helps you build upskilling and reskilling training activities, automates your routine tasks with a few clicks, and empowers your internal experts to collaborate with your team to create impactful training programs at pace.